ZAYN ALEXANDRE, A NEW YORK-BASED FILM DIRECTOR

 SAINT ROSE (2024)

-"SAINT ROSE" is Zayn Alexandre's latest short film, following ABROAD (2018) and MANARA (2019).
-Selected to premiere at the 2024 the Red Sea International Film Festival in Jeddah, Saudi Arabia (December 5-14).
+"SAINT ROSE" is Zayn Alexandre’s latest short film, following Abroad (2018) and Manara (2019).
+The film had its world premiere in competition at the 2024 Red Sea International Film Festival (Jeddah, Saudi Arabia), marking Alexandre’s return to the international festival circuit.

 → in the press